About Scallops

 Category Overview

-Like most animal products, seafood is high in lysine and low in arginine.
+Like most animal products, seafood is rich in lysine and not very high in arginine.
 Eating seafood can help enhance the immune system and fight off herpes infections.
 Seafood also contains iodine, selenium, and zinc, which are essential for thyroid function and skin health.
 Oysters, shrimp, and snails are some of the seafood that have the highest lysine to arginine ratio.Practical Recommendations

 You may want to take l-lysine supplements.
 L-lysine is known to prevent herpes outbreaks and it can help stop a cold sore in its initial stages by "starving" the virus of arginine before it has a chance to cause a cold sore.